|Approved by||Original approval unknown|

 (i) The Human Resources Division is responsible for negotiating appropriate sick leave provisions into employment contracts and for providing advice on the interpretation of employment condition provisions and provisions of the Holidays Act 2003 if or when these arise.

-3. Accident Reporting & Rehabilitation Policy
+3. Accident Reporting and Rehabilitation Policy

 (b) Absenteeism as a consequence of a work accident/injury is not charged against sick leave but is a full charge against the Departmental budget where not recovered from the University's insurer.